“On topic, off the record”

 It is crucial that the philanthropic sector faces these criticisms to both understand concerns in society and to assist other actors in understanding the importance of the sector.
 Through Europhilanthopics’ on topic off the record conversations, we will explore in depth these concerns but also promote the added-value of philanthropy to society to those in the room.
 It will be an opportunity to think about how the sector can promote itself and its importance to the general public.

 Raymond Georis Debate: Philanthropy and public policy: legitimate players or interlopers?

 The Raymond Georis event this year will take place in the form of an internal reflection of the sector (“entre-nous, chez-nous”).
-After two decades working in the philanthropic sector, Mr. David Callahan has begun to take a critical look on the legitimacy of philanthropic organisations working in the sphere of public policy and advocacy.
+Philanthropic representatives have begun to take a critical look on the legitimacy of philanthropic organisations working in the sphere of public policy and advocacy.
 At the same time, politicians and media are questioning the sector’s legitimacy.
 This debate is an opportunity for a peer reflection and discussion on our work and how it projects to other actors in society.

 Europhilantopics 2017 will consist of two plenary sessions.
 One to continue the discussion of the previous evening with external actors, followed by a closed discussion with European commission representatives on impact investing.